vert-x3/vertx-docgen/README.md

 ### Source inclusion

-The `{@link }` Javadoc tag includes the referenced elements when this element is annotated with a `io.vertx.docgen.Example` annotation (otherwise it will just create a link).
+The `{@link }` Javadoc tag includes the referenced elements when this element is annotated with a `io.vertx.docgen.Source` annotation (otherwise it will just create a link).

 ### Referencing program elements